Aquatic pollution can take different shapes and sizes.

 It is important to assess the breadth, the depth, and the persistence of aquatic pollution to gauge the significance of the issue.

 What is it?

-Pollutants entering a river can be washed away to sea, or degraded by microorganisms present in the river.
-Excess pollution in a river can damage the plant and animal life present in the river by reducing the water’s oxygen content.
+Pollutants entering a river can be washed away to sea or degraded by microorganisms present in the river.
+Excess pollution in a river can damage the plant and animal life present in the river by reducing its oxygen content.

 Here are five sources of anthropogenic (caused by humans) pollution that affect marine and freshwater ecosystems:

 Different pollutants affect the aquatic environment in different ways.
 While at low concentrations, many pollutants (e.g., organic materials, Nitrogen, and Phosphorous) may be beneficial, they can adversely affect ecosystems at high levels.
 Excess nitrate can be particularly harmful to babies.

 Many of the toxic pollutants in effluents are synthetic, and therefore do not biodegrade naturally.

 The effects of physical pollution on a river system's ecology can be complex, affecting the different species’ feeding and breeding habits.